Aleuria aurantia

 Aleuria aurantia (orange peel fungus) is a widespread ascomycete fungus in the order Pezizales.
 The bright orange, cup-shaped ascocarps often resemble orange peels strewn on the ground, giving this species its common name.

 Taxonomy

 Christiaan Hendrik Persoon described the orange peel as Peziza aurantia in 1800.
 The specific epithet is the Latin word aurantia "orange".
 Karl Wilhelm Gottlieb Leopold Fuckel placed it the genus Aleuria in 1870.

 Description

 The orange fruiting body is 1–10 cm wide, cup-shaped, externally fuzzy, and often misshapen due to crowding from other fruiting bodies.
 The flesh is fragile.
 The spores produce a white spore print, and scatter in visible clouds when disturbed.

 A variety with smaller spores appears in the Pacific Northwest.

-It is fairly uniquely, resembling a discarded orange peel more than other fungi.
+It is fairly unique, resembling a discarded orange peel more than other fungi.
 Aleuria rhenana, Melastiza chateri, and species of Otidea may be vaguely similar.